mwirtz946/climate_change_donation_analysis/README.md

 </tr>
 </table>

-From here, the model was deployed for time series and geographic analysis.
+Using the above f1 scores, the classifier was applied.
+In this application, both the 'Neutral' and 'News' classes were given a score of 0.
+The values used in the time series and geographic analysis were comprised by taking the average of 'Anti' and 'Man' scores for either a given state or time period.

 ## Business Problem